 Considering a career in UX?
 Or maybe you’re already in the beginning stages of learning how to design basic prototypes or more polished UI mock-ups?
 If so, you may have come across the term “UX patterns” and wondered what they are.

-In this guide, we’re going to discuss what UX patterns are and aren’t and what’s the rationale behind their development.
-We’ll also dig into how you can incorporate them into your design process, as well as the impact they can have on your design development, flow, and the usability of your digital product.
+In this guide, we’re going to discuss what UX patterns are (and aren’t), and what’s the rationale behind their development.
+We’ll dig into how you can incorporate them into your design process, as well as the impact they can have on your design development, flow, and the usability of your digital product.
 If you’re already acquainted with UX patterns and would like to jump to a specific section, simply select it below.